Markus’s broken heart

 He also takes 1 pill a day that helps lowering his heart rhythm, but taking daily medicine is hardly unusual.
 It does give the strange side effect of making his nose cold though.
 Like, it’s always cool to the touch.
 Bodies can be so weird sometimes…

-Also, I am so glad we live in a country with public healthcare!
+Also, I am so glad we live in a country with universal healthcare!

 We spent about 6 hours at the hospital that Wednesday.
-Most of it was waiting, but it was also various drugs, heart monitors and other machines, the actual operation, x-rays afterwards to make sure everything looked good, and of course the ICD itself (I don’t even want to know what an ICD costs).
+Most of it was waiting, but it was also various drugs, heart monitors and other machines, the actual operation, x-rays afterwards to make sure everything looked good, and of course the ICD itself.
+And I don’t even want to know what an ICD costs.

 And for this whole party we paid a sum total of 300 SEK, the standard fee for a doctors appointment.
 That’s about 45 USD.

-Markus is almost 26 years old and have had his heart defect since birth, imagine how much money he must’ve cost in his lifetime.
-And it has never been an issue.
+Markus is almost 26 years old and has had his heart defect since birth, imagine how much money he must’ve cost in his lifetime.
+But it has never been an issue.
 No insurance bullshit or talk about the cost of treatments or if they can afford it or not.
-He gets whatever help he needs and only have to pay a teeny tiny fraction of the total sum up front.
+He gets whatever help he needs and only has to pay a teeny tiny fraction of the total sum upfront.
 I for one will gladly pay our high taxes to have a system like this.

 TL;DR: heart defects suck but modern technology/medicine is really cool and public healthcare rocks!